 What if your symptoms don’t improve when you remove all sources of gluten?

 Keep in mind that gluten isn’t the only thing that can cause digestive issues.
-Conventional dairy products, nuts, shellfish and eggs can also cause sensitives or be a source of food allergies.
-Many foods containing FODMAPs (fermentable oligosaccharides, disaccharides, monosaccharides and polyols) have also recently been tied to digestive issues, including IBS symptoms.
-Some researches even suspect that for certain people, FODMAPs are the real culprit component for NCGS in wheat products, instead of simply gluten.
+(14) Conventional dairy products, nuts, shellfish and eggs can also cause sensitivities or be a source of food allergies.
+Again, FODMAPs may also be the real culprit behind your problems.
+(12)

+Experts typically recommend that you first get tested for a wheat allergy and for celiac disease.
 Researchers believe that patients who test negative for two main genes that are associated with celiac disease (HLA-DQ2 and HLA-DQ8) are also significantly less likely to have gluten intolerance or NCGS.
-If celiac disease or gluten intolerance runs in your family, you might want to speak to your doctor about testing for these genes, as well as antibodies that can reveal how active your immune system is.
+(15) If celiac disease or gluten intolerance runs in your family, you might want to speak to your doctor about testing for these genes, as well as antibodies that can reveal how active your immune system is.

-Other tests to consider include a zolulin test (also called a lactulose test) and a IgG food allergy test.
+So how do you test for gluten sensitivity?
+Unfortunately, there is no standard gluten sensitivity test.
+Some doctors offer saliva, blood or stool testing.
+Other tests to consider include a zonulin test (also called a lactulose test) and a IgG food allergy test.
 These types of leaky gut tests can indicate if gluten (or parasites, candida yeast and harmful bacteria) is causing gut permeability.
-Zolulin controls the size of the openings between your gut lining and your bloodstream, so high levels indicate permeability.
+Zonulin controls the size of the openings between your gut lining and your bloodstream, so high levels indicate permeability.

 Over time, if the gut lining continues to become permeable, “microvilli” (tiny cellular membranes that line the intestines and absorb nutrients from food) can become damaged, so knowing the severity of your condition can be important for stopping the problem from getting worse.

+What foods are high in gluten?
+Whole grains definitely top the list.
 For decades, there has been a growing emphasis on whole grains in the American diet.
 We’ve always been told that they are full of fiber, nutrients and should be consumed multiple times every day.
-There’s a few reasons why this is true: They are cheap to produce, shelf-stable, can easily be shipped and stored, and are used to make various processed products that have a big profit margin.
+There are a few reasons why this is true: Whole grains are cheap to produce, shelf-stable, can easily be shipped and stored and are used to make various processed products that have a big profit margin.

 All things considered, the nutrient density for grains is pretty low, especially when you consider the bioavailability of their nutrients.
 Many of the vitamins or minerals that are present in grains cannot actually be utilized by the body because of the presence of antinutrients, including gluten, described earlier.